Caravaggio (horse): 2016: two-year-old season

 Caravaggio made his racecourse debut in a maiden race over five furlongs on the all-weather Polytrack surface at Dundalk Racecourse on 18 April.
-Ridden by Seamie Heffernan and starting at odds of 1/3 he took the lead approaching the final furlong and on "comfortably" by one and three quarter lengths from his stablemate Lundy.
+Ridden by Seamie Heffernan and starting at odds of 1/3 he took the lead approaching the final furlong and held on "comfortably" by one and three quarter lengths from his stablemate Lundy.
 On 21 May the colt was switched to the turf and stepped up in class and distance for the Listed Marble Hill Stakes over six furlongs at the Curragh Racecourse.
 Starting the 4/7 favourite in a nine-runner field he tracked the leaders before taking the lead inside the final furlong and drawing away to win by two and quarter lengths from Mister Trader with the filly Roly Poly taking fourth place.
 Ryan Moore described the winner as "a big baby" whilst Aidan O'Brien expressed his satisfaction saying "I'm very happy with that.
 That's his first run on grass and he will have learned a lot today".

 In June the colt was sent to England to contest the Coventry Stakes at Royal Ascot and started the 13/8 favourite in an eighteen-runner field, with the best fancied of his opponents being Psychedelic Funk (unbeaten in two races), Mehmas (runner-up in the National Stakes), Mokarris, Yalta and Thunder Snow.
 Racing down the centre of the straight course, Caravaggio was restrained by Moore before making a forward move in the last quarter mile.
 He took the lead entering the final furlong and drew away to win in "impressive" style by two and a quarter lengths from Mehmas.
 O'Brien commented "He has always been very exciting.
 He has loads of scope, loads of length and has a very good mind.
 He is a very relaxed and powerful horse.
 We always thought this horse was very smart."

 When Caravaggio was moved up to Group 1 level for the Phoenix Stakes at the Curragh on 7 August he started the 1/8 favourite with the only one of his four opponents to start at less than 25/1 being the Railway Stakes winner Medicine Jack.
 With Heffernan in the saddle he went to the front a furlong and a half from the finish and quickly went clear to win "easily" by four lengths from his stablemate Courage Under Fire.
 O'Brien said "Everything went 100%.
 In his last piece of work he hit a top speed of 45 miles per hour – no horse in Ballydoyle has ever been able to do that...
 He's the fastest we have ever had".

 The colt was being prepared for a run in the Middle Park Stakes when he sustained a muscle injury on 18 August and did not run again that year.